shivani98patil/MyCoverKraft/README.md

-# Unit Testing for MyCoverKraft

-This Section provides instructions on how to run the unit tests for the MyCoverKraft project.

 ## Getting Started

 Before running the tests, make sure you have the necessary packages installed.
 You can install them using pip:

+1. Make sure you have Python installed on your system.

+2. Create a virtual environment:

+python -m venv venv

+3. Activate it and install the dependencies:

+venv\Scripts\activate
 pip install -r requirements.txt

+4. Run the project:

+streamlit run app.py

+# Unit Testing for MyCoverKraft

+This Section provides instructions on how to run the unit tests for the MyCoverKraft project.

 ## Running the Tests